idmc-labs/helix-server/README.copilot.md

 ### Pipeline

-> Deploying an environment(eg: prod) for the first time?
+> Deploying an environment(eg: alpha) for the first time?

 Pipeline was unable to create Addon stacks.
 "Deploy the environment manually first using `svc deploy -e ENV`".
 And add the env into the pipeline afterwards and run `pipeline update`.
 This might be wrong however.

-Lets not try to access the same secret in `test` env from `prod` env deployment.
+Lets not try to access the same secret in `test` env from `alpha` env deployment.

 NOTE: Make sure the name is unique across environments with `${Env}` attached to the names.